-- H.4.1 The Sample Collection Authority shall: - a) determine the necessary competence, eligibility and qualification requirements for the positions of DCO, Chaperone and BCO; and - b) develop duty statements for all Sample Collection Personnel that outline their respective responsibilities.
-As a minimum: - i) Sample Collection Personnel shall not be Minors; and - ii) BCOs shall have adequate qualifications and practical skills required to perform blood collection from a vein. - H.4.2 The Sample Collection Authority shall ensure that Sample Collection Personnel sign an agreement dealing with conflicts of interest, confidentiality and code of conduct.

-H.4.2.1 Sample Collection Personnel shall not be appointed to a Sample Collection Session where they that have an interest in the outcome of a Sample -Collection Session. are not appointed to that Sample Collection Session.
-At a minimum, Sample Collection Personnel are deemed to have such an interest if they are:

-- a) Involved in the administration of the sport for which Testing is being conducted; or - b) Related to, or involved in the personal affairs of, any Athlete who might provide a Sample at that session
+- H.4.1 The Sample Collection Authority shall: - a) Determine the necessary competence and qualification requirements for the positions of DCO, Chaperone and BCO; and - b) develop duty statements for all Sample Collection Personnel that outline their respective responsibilities.
+As a minimum: - i) Sample Collection Personnel shall not be Minors; and - ii) BCOs shall have adequate qualifications and practical skills required to perform blood collection from a vein. - H.4.2 The Sample Collection Authority shall ensure that Sample Collection Personnel that have an interest in the outcome of a Sample Collection Session are not appointed to that Sample Collection Session.
+Sample Collection Personnel are deemed to have such an interest if they are: - a) Involved in the administration of the sport for which Testing is being conducted; or - b) Related to, or involved in the personal affairs of, any Athlete who might provide a Sample at that session.

-- c) Have family members actively involved in the daily activities of the sport for which Testing is being conducted: - d) Are engaged in business with, have a financial interest in or personal stake in a sport that has Athletes who are subject to Testing; - e) Drawing or likely to draw personal and/or professional gain or advantage directly or indirectly from a third party due to their own decisions taken in the fulfillment of their official functions; and/or - f) Appear to have private or personal interests that detract from their ability to perform their duties with integrity in an independent and purposeful manner. - H.4.3 The Sample Collection Authority shall establish a system that ensures that Sample Collection Personnel are adequately trained to carry out their duties.

-H.4.3.1 The training program for BCOs shall include, as a minimum, studies of all relevant requirements of the Testing process and familiarization with relevant standard precautions in healthcare settings.

-H.4.3.2 The training program for DCOs shall include, as a minimum:

-- a) Comprehensive theoretical training in different types of Testing activities relevant to the DCO position; - b) Observation of all Doping Control activities that are the responsibility of the DCO as set out in this International Standard for Testing and Investigations, preferably on-site; and - c) The satisfactory performance of one complete Sample Collection Session on site under observation by a qualified DCO or similar.
-The requirement related to the actual passing of a urine Sample shall not be included in the on-site observations.

-H.4.3.3 The training program for Chaperones shall include studies of all relevant requirements of the Sample collection process.

-H.4.3.4 A Sample Collection Authority that collects Samples from Athletes who are of a different nationality to its Sample Collection Personnel (e.g., at an International Event or in an Out-of-Competition context) should establish additional systems to ensure that such Sample Collection Personnel are adequately trained to carry out their duties in respect of such Athletes.
-H.4.4 The Sample Collection Authority shall maintain records of education, training, skills and experience of all Sample Collection Personnel.
+- H.4.3 The Sample Collection Authority shall establish a system that ensures that Sample Collection Personnel are adequately trained to carry out their duties. - H.4.3.1 The training program for BCOs shall include, as a minimum, studies of all relevant requirements of the Testing process and familiarization with relevant standard precautions in healthcare settings. - H.4.3.2 The training program for DCOs shall include, as a minimum: - a) Comprehensive theoretical training in different types of Testing activities relevant to the DCO position; - Observation of all Doping Control activities that are the responsibility of the DCO as set out in this International Standard for Testing and Investigations, preferably on-site; and - c) The satisfactory performance of one complete Sample Collection Session on site under observation by a qualified DCO or similar.
+The requirement related to the actual passing of a urine Sample shall not be included in the on-site observations. - H.4.3.3 The training program for Chaperones shall include studies of all relevant requirements of the Sample collection process. - H.4.3.4 A Sample Collection Authority that collects Samples from Athletes who are of a different nationality to its Sample Collection Personnel (e.g., at an International Event or in an Out-of-Competition context) should establish additional systems to ensure that such Sample Collection Personnel are adequately trained to carry out their duties in respect of such Athletes. - H.4.4 The Sample Collection Authority shall maintain records of education, training, skills and experience of all Sample Collection Personnel.